razorpay/blade/packages/blade/src/components/Skeleton/_decisions/decisions.md

 ```

-A question that might arise is "Why not just give isLoading prop in the Card?"
+**Q. A question that might arise is "Why not just give isLoading prop for Card?"**

 Like: